apognu/tuigreet/README.md

                         padding inside the main prompt container (default: 1) --prompt-padding PADDING
                         padding between prompt rows (default: 1)
+        --greet-align [left|center|right]
+                        alignment of the greeting text in the main prompt container (default: 'center')
         --power-shutdown 'CMD [ARGS]...'
                         command to run to shut down the system --power-reboot 'CMD [ARGS]...'
                         command to run to reboot the system --power-no-setsid
-                        do not prefix power commands with setsid --kb-[command|sessions|power] [1-12]
+                        do not prefix power commands with setsid --kb-command [1-12]
+                        F-key to use to open the command menu --kb-sessions [1-12]
+                        F-key to use to open the sessions menu --kb-power [1-12]
-                        change the default F-key keybindings to access the command, sessions and power menus.
+                        F-key to use to open the power menu
 ```

 ## Usage